While developing the MdBG we focused on making a right and responsible decision.

 better view of the Cathedral and Danube.
 The second one to fulfill the room program requirements and provide a place for deliveries.

-Thanks to its attractive location, the Museum would become a new point of interest for the tourtists walking along the Danube river.
+Thanks to its attractive location, the Museum would become a new point of interest for the tourists walking along the Danube river.
 For the citizens of Regensburg, MdBG becomes a interactive part of the city.
 Exploring and discovering the city gets a whole new dimension which continues even on the Museum rooftop.

 With its ramps and slopes the roof provides a place for various events ranging form cinema projections to theater.
 Can you imagine watching a play happening on the roof of MdBG with the Cathedral and the „Salzstadl“ as background?
 A dreamlike scene.

 The „Bavarian Sky“ presents a climax of each visit.
 It guarantees the best view of the Salzstadl as well as the Steinerne Bridge and the Cathedral.
+Facade

 Alabaster is a name applied to varieties of two distinct minerals, when used as a material: gypsum and calcite.
-It’s opticaly smiliar to marble, but is a poor heat conductor.
+It’s opticaly smilar to marble, but is a poor heat conductor.
 That’s why it feels warm on touch.
 It’s color ranges from white, light yellow, red, to brown and grey.

 It’s possible to cut it in thin layers which makes Alabaster translucent.